Drought-hit India's quest for water hampered by thirsty crops

 "It is unlikely that India will have another drought next year; three years in a row has never happened before," said Ashok Gulati, a farm economist who advised the last government.

 "But with extreme events increasing due to climate change, you never know.
-If we don't wake up now then, God forbid, people will leave farming to become laborers at railways stations."
+If we don't wake up now then, God forbid, people will leave farming to become labourers at railways stations."

 With more than two-thirds of the 1.25 billion population living off the land, water scarcity could affect the majority and hit long term food supplies.